hail-is/hail/dev-docs/services/ci/README.md

   - Otherwise, it will be ignored.
 - Check for validity
   - The PR must be against a watched branch, or else it wouldn't be considered.
-  - If the current commit has already had tests run against it, no further action is taken
+  - If the current commit has already had tests run against it, no further action is taken `*`
   - If the PR is marked with the "do_not_test" label, no further action is taken
 - Run tests
   - The CI service will run tests against the PR (see below)
   - Report results back to Github using the Checks interface

+`*` Note: there is an important nuance to the statement "If the current commit has already had tests run against it, no further action is taken".

+- Every time CI loops through its update cycle, it will determine a "merge candidate" from all of the PRs which are approved.
+- If the batch tests for the merge candidate PR were run against a different SHA than the current SHA of the watched branch, then CI trigger a new test batch.

 ### Running Tests